types of estrogen

 For example, we’ve worked with a few women who had classic estrogen dominance symptoms.
 But their tests showed they actually had low estrogen and high progesterone.
 So, something else was going on there.

-So, you see how important it is to look at test results!
-Plus, if you know what kind of estrogen dominance you’re dealing with, you can target better what to do about it.
+So, you see how important it is to find good tests!
+Plus, if you know what kind of estrogen dominance you’re dealing with, you can target what to do about it better.

-If the women above had just gone forward based on symptoms, those protocols wouldn’t have worked.
+If the women above had just gone forward based on symptoms, usual protocols wouldn’t have worked.
 It may have even made them feel worse.

 So, you’ll want to test first and check these different pathways.